16nikita/16nikita.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my virtual CV"
+title: "Welcome to my virtual CV 🪴🍄🖥️"
 author_profile: true
 redirect_from:
   - /about/